Master of Public Administration - Public Leadership & Management

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-The MPA in Public Leadership & Management prepares students for positions like city manager, budget analyst, or urban planner.
+The M.P.A. with a concentration in Public Leadership & Management prepares students for positions like city manager, budget analyst, or urban planner.

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.